MR-DARK54/admin/README.md

 Then put the name of the site

+accept http or https

+For educational purpose only, or if the owner of the site loses access to the control panel, you are responsible